The Wal-Mart cashier stares at my license, my face,

 too much, showed my teeth to the DMV.
 You look

-, she says and inspects the photo
+white in real life, she says and inspects the photo

 a few more times at different angles, intervals,